 Your mortgage could be costing you thousands of pounds over the course of your loan term.
 The mortgage market today is competitive, with plenty of lenders offering great deals to all types of borrowers.
-If you decide to remortgage you could end up with a cheaper deal which better suits your needs.
+If you decide to remortgage you could end up with a cheaper deal which covers what you need.

 Remortgaging is the act of switching mortgages.
 This can be by moving your loan to a new lender, or just by changing the type of loan you have with your existing lender.

-Usually, remortgaging is done to get a lower rate or a loan suitable for pursuits such as renovations.
+Usually, remortgaging is done to get a lower rate or a loan suitable for a major project such as a property renovation.

-More often it’s done by switching to a new lender that may offer an interest rate or features that better suit your situation.
+It’s usually done by switching to a lender that offers a better interest rate or features such as payment holidays that might better suit your situation.

-In reality there are a range of reasons why you might want to say goodbye to your existing lender and look for a new one.
+There’s a range of reasons why you might want to part company with your existing lender or deal and look for a new one.

 It’s always a good idea to approach your existing lender first to ask for a better interest rate.
 Make sure you do your research beforehand and show them the existing deals in the market and ask if they can match it.
 Staying with your existing lender could mean that you save on discharge or exit fees plus application fees of your new loan, not to mention the amount of paperwork you’ve saved.